alphaonex86/Supercopier/README.txt

 Description:
 ============

-SuperCopier replaces Windows explorer file copy and adds many features:
+Supercopier replaces Windows explorer file copy and adds many features:
     - Transfer resuming
     - Copy speed control
     - No bugs if You copy more than 2GB at once